bennysun1/ds334_final_project/README.md

-# Data Visualization Final Project
+# 🇺🇸 Data Visualization Final Project 🇺🇸

 This project aims to analyze US presidential elections by testing the efficient market hypothesis, which argues market prices reflect all available information.
 The analysis is facilitated through a Shiny app that provides interactive visualizations and insights into election trends and predictions comparing data from betting markets with polling data.

 ## Data Sources

-The analysis utilizes two primary data sources:
+The analysis utilizes three primary data sources:

-1. **Betting Markets Data**: Data from Intrade, which where people trade contracts regarding whether a presidential candidate will win a certain state for the 2008 and 2012 election cycles.
+1. **Betting Markets Data**: Data from Intrade, which where people trade contracts regarding whether a Democrat 🫏 or Republican 🐘 presidential candidate will win a certain state for the 2008 and 2012 election cycles.
 The market price of a contract varies depending on its sales.
 This data provide insights into the predicted outcomes of the elections based on the betting behavior of participants with market prices ranging from 0 to 100.

 2. **Polling Data**: Data from various polling organizations for the 2008 and 2012 Election cycle, which capture public opinion on candidates and issues leading up to the elections.